 That being said, discussions regarding how irritated some people are regarding the lateness and development style that Josh chooses to adopt will begin to be merged with the main unhappiness thread.
-It is not to silence those who have concerns, but to keep morale high so that the game does get finished without adding any extra anxiety that Josh may already have.
-Please be respectful of the developer, and keep the arguments about lateness to a minimum.
+It is not to silence those who have concerns, but to keep the forums tidy.
+Please be respectful of others, and keep the arguments about lateness to a minimum.

 - Mailing List